swiftlang/swift-evolution/proposals/0000-improving-operators-in-protocols.md

 The ability to define operator methods inside a type is provided solely to express protocol requirements and to provide a hook for generic trampoline operators to call.
-Since the name lookup does not automatically, methods with operator names that do not satisfy a protocol requirement provide little value.
+Since the name lookup does not automatically find type member operators, methods with operator names that do not satisfy a protocol requirement provide little value.
 As such, we propose the following language restrictions around them:

 * Methods with operator names must be `static` (or `class`, inside classes).
   Non-static methods with operator names are an error. (_Special case: in a